-Cultivating significant expertise in various types of surgery, including for brain tumors, intracranial aneurisms, and spinal problems, Ms. Chalk’s final position in the medical field was as the clinical coordinator of the neurosurgery operating room for Sentara Norfolk General Hospital from 1975 to 2000.
+Cultivating significant expertise in various types of surgery, including for brain tumors, intracranial aneurysms, and spinal problems, Ms. Chalk’s final position in the medical field was as the clinical coordinator of the neurosurgery operating room for Sentara Norfolk General Hospital from 1975 to 2000.
 At the height of her 43-year career, she was working with approximately 10 to 11 different doctors.
 One of those doctors was Dr. Ted McFadden, who recruited her to Sentara Norfolk General from the University of Virginia Hospital.
-In 2000, she retired from full time hospital work, but remains active as a volunteer with the Sentara Heart Hospital.
-Currently, Ms. Chalk — Miss Barbara to the girls she works with — works two days a week, Tuesday and Thursday, typically, and is responsible for checking patients in and ensuring they get to the correct department or clinic within the hospital.
+In 2000, she retired from full-time hospital work but remains active as a volunteer with the Sentara Brock Cancer Center.
+Currently, Ms. Chalk (Miss Barbara to the girls she works with) typically works four to five days a week and is responsible for ensuring they get to the correct department or clinic in the hospital.

 Ms. Chalk has also been very active with the American Association of Neuroscience Nurses and served in various roles between 1973 and 1984, including as chair of the admission commission, publicity chair and president for the southeastern Virginia chapter, national treasurer for the board of directors, president-elect, and a member of the clinical core and surgical core curriculum communication sections.
 From 1984 to 1985, she was the vice president of the Association of University Registered Nurses.
 Becoming a volunteer with the Parkinson Support Group in 2000, Ms. Chalk also attained a position on the board of directors of the American Parkinson Disease Association in 2003.

-With a longstanding passion for helping people, Ms. Chalk has strived to be a dependable and dedicated professional who has always strived to go the extra mile.
+With a long-standing passion for helping people, Ms. Chalk has strived to be a dependable and dedicated professional who has always strived to go the extra mile.
 She has contributed a number of articles to professional journals in the field of neurosurgery and was the co-editor for “Core Curriculum for Operating Room Nurses: Neurosurgery” alongside several other nurses.
-Furthermore, Ms. Chalk would advise young and aspiring professionals that there are a wide range of job options in the medical field and that if you want to pursue nursing, you need to have the desire to be a nurse and to help others.
+Furthermore, Ms. Chalk would advise young and aspiring professionals that there are a wide range of job options in the medical field.
+If one wants to pursue nursing, it’s necessary to have a desire to help others.

 Born in Watertown, New York, Ms. Chalk attributes much of her success to the support of her parents, Herbert Graham Chalk and Julia Rosemead Donaldson.
-Furthermore, she is grateful to the influence of her cousin, Rita, and her cousin’s mother, both of whom worked as nurses until they eventually retired.
-In her free time, when she isn’t volunteering, Ms. Chalk enjoys spending her time cultivating her hobbies of needlepoint and ceramics.
+Furthermore, she is grateful for the influence of her cousin, Rita, and her cousin’s mother, both of whom worked as nurses until they eventually retired.
+In her free time, when she is not volunteering, Ms. Chalk enjoys spending her time cultivating her hobby of needlepoint.